Enjoy 20% MORE Caviar FREE with Code: 20MORE

 Grilling a Wagyu steak requires advanced technique and confidence since the heat is high and less forgiving.
 Make sure to preheat your grill before placing the Wagyu steak on it.
 This will help you keep track of the cooking time to ensure the perfect sizzle.

-It's important to pat your Wagyu with a paper towel before you cook it, or it will take longer to cook and not fulfill its potential.
+It's important to pat your Wagyu with a paper towel before you cook it.
+Otherwise, it will take longer to cook and not fulfill its potential.
 After gently blotting it, then you can season it to your preferences.

 When deciding on a cook time, ask your butcher or meat provider for their recommendation.
 Every cut will be different.
 Just make sure to rotate the steak 90 degrees to achieve those signature cross-stitch grill marks.